 In 2021, Professor Sheather earned the distinction of being named among the top 2% of researchers worldwide, as measured by the impact of his research publications over a twenty-year period.
 According to Google Scholar, his research work has been cited more than 16,000 times.

-Ash Soni is Dean at the Kelley School of Business and holds The Sungkyunkwan Professorship.
-Previously he served as Executive Associate Dean for Academic Programs for 10 years, strengthening all of Kelley’s programs, creating new degree offerings, expanding options for customization, and brokering key partnerships with notable universities, corporations, and organizations in the U.S. and abroad.
-In 2018, he was presented with IU’s John W. Ryan Award for Distinguished Contributions to International Programs and Studies for his tireless work in creating global partnerships.
-He previously served as Associate Dean for Information Technology, and as chair of the Department of Operations & Decision Technologies.
+Ash Soni is Dean Emeritus of the Kelley School, having served as the Dean from 2022 to 2025, and holds the SungKyunKwan Professorship.
+Previously he served as Executive Associate Dean for Academic Programs for 10 years, strengthening all of Kelley's programs, creating new degree offerings, expanding options for customization, and brokering key partnerships with notable universities, corporations, and organizations in the U.S. and abroad.
+In 2018, he was presented with Indiana University's John W. Ryan Award for Distinguished Contributions to International Programs and Studies for his work in creating global programs and partnerships.
+He previously served as Associate Dean for Information Technology, and as Chair of the Department of Operations & Decision Technologies.

-Dean Soni’s areas of expertise are business analytics, emerging technologies, enterprise systems, operations research, and supply chain management.
-He has been one of the lead instructors for Kelley’s executive MBA Programs, Kelley Direct Online MBA Program, and various Business Analytics certificate programs.
+Dean Emeritus Soni's areas of expertise are business analytics, emerging technologies, and enterprise systems.
+He has been one of the lead instructors for Kelley's executive MBA Programs, Kelley Direct Online MBA Program, and various Business Analytics certificate programs.
 He is the recipient of more than 20 teaching awards.

 Deborah joined Kent State University as dean in 2013.
 Prior to her academic career, she was the marketing research director of a publishing company and, later, worked for consulting firms specializing in marketing research and strategic planning.
 She has served on the Initial Accreditation Committee (IAC) of AACSB, as President of the MidAmerican Business Deans Association, and as Executive Director of the Society for Marketing Advances.
 She is a 2021 recipient of the American Marketing Association - Higher Education SIG – Lifetime Achievement Award.
 She completed the Harvard Graduate School of Education’s Institute for Educational Management (IEM) program and earned her PhD in marketing from the University of Alabama.

-Prior to joining Carey Business School, Triantis served as dean of the Robert H. Smith School of Business at the University of Maryland from 2013 to 2019, and chair of the Finance Department from 2006 to 2011.
-Previously, he was a visiting scholar at MIT’s Sloan School of Management, and an assistant and associate professor of finance at the University of Wisconsin.
-Triantis received his PhD in industrial engineering (with a specialization in finance) from Stanford University and his BASc and MEng degrees from the University of Toronto.
+Before joining Carey Business School, Triantis served as dean of the Robert H. Smith School of Business at the University of Maryland from 2013 to 2019, and chair of the Finance Department from 2006 to 2011.
+He previously served on the faculty at the University of Wisconsin and was a visiting scholar at MIT’s Sloan School of Management.
+Triantis received his PhD from Stanford University and his BASc and MEng degrees from the University of Toronto.

 An expert in the areas of corporate financial strategy and valuation, Triantis has published articles in numerous prestigious academic journals, served on several journal editorial boards, and has consulted and led training for many multinational corporations.
 Businessweek named Triantis an Outstanding Professor at the University of Wisconsin and the University of Maryland, and he is a two-time recipient of Maryland Smith’s top teaching award for faculty.